Eagles Home (Evansville, Indiana): Fraternal Order of Eagles

 The building was designed by Evansville architect Harry Boyle and was constructed in 1912 for a local chapter of the Fraternal Order of Eagles.
 Originally made up of those engaged in one way or another in the performing arts, the Eagles grew and claimed credit for establishing the Mother's Day holiday in the United States as well as the impetus for Social Security.
 Their lodges are known as "aeries".
 The organization's success is also attributed to its funeral benefits (no Eagle was ever buried in a potter's field), the provision of an aerie physician, and other membership benefits.

 The local chapter was successful enough that in 1940 a rear addition was completed on the building, giving the building 32,000 square feet on three floors.
 By 1965 the group began discussions about moving to a new location.
-However, the Eagles' restrictive (and often racist) membership policies caused delays in a proposed move to another downtown location.
+However, the Eagles' racially restrictive membership policies caused delays in a proposed move to another downtown location.
 (Note: At one point the qualifications for membership were that one must be 21 years old, possess a good character, not be a Communist and be a Caucasian.
 By the late 1970s the all white provision had officially been rescinded, but, because the Order used the blackball to admit new members, it was difficult for minorities to gain membership.
 In 1979 the FOE tried to get a lawsuit dismissed that alleged it was violating the Civil Rights Act of 1964 by not allowing African Americans to use their athletic facilities.)
 By 1968 it had identified a new location at a building on a 21-acre tract just west of Burkhardt Road on Boonville Highway.